Saraholoughlin5/Milestone-Project-2/README.md

 - The site's purpose is clear, I am the intended user (tourist, visitor to the area, planning a visit to the area)
 - I can navigate the single page website easily.
 Scrolling up and down the page is intuitive and error free
 - The navigation links lead to the expected sections on the website
-- I can find out the information I was expecting in the appropriate sectio (sometimes accompanied with images/widget)
+- I can find out the information I was expecting in the appropriate section (sometimes accompanied with images/feature)
 - The map displays the list of restaurants, accommodation and attractions as expected when each button is clicked.
-- The external links for each restaurant ect. listed are valid and take me to the external site
+- The external links for each restaurant etc. listed are valid and take me to the external site
-- The contact form allows me to send a query to the site owner, for example request for information on the area/tourist information.
+- The contact form allows me to send a query to the site owner, for example, a request for information on the area/tourist information.
-- The social media icons link to relevant platforms
+- The social media icons link to the expected platforms
 - The website is accessible and works on a variety of devices, including my laptop and my phone
 - The website is also available via different browsers (Chrome, Safari, MS Edge)

 #### **Returning User**<a name="returning"></a>

 - I can check if new links have been added to the list of restaurants, accommodation or attractions
-- I can check the map to help navigate the area
+- I can check the map to help me navigate the area or find somewhere I may have visited from previously visiting this website
 - I can read the information about the area, refresh my memory on things to do and check the weather widget
 - I can send a query/message to the site owner via the contact form
 - I can check the social media sites via the footer icons